RyheulMaxime/Algo-en-DS-Individuele-opdracht/README.md

 # The comands used in the CLI
-env_Al_DS\Scripts\Activate.ps1
+- env_Al_DS\Scripts\Activate.ps1
-deactivate
-pip install -r requirements.txt python .\run.py
+- pip install -r requirements.txt
+- python .\run.py
+- deactivate

 # For login in:
 pasword is not required but if a user has a pasword the you kan not log in without it: